 You are not only finding an experienced tutor who loves his work, but also one accomplished in his subjects.
 I am a fiction writer who has been published in national magazines.
 As a student, the dean of my college selected me to give the senior address at convocation.
 Moreover, I received a scholarship at Syracuse University awarded for my performance in the humanities.
 These achievements separate me from just any tutor you might find.

-Syracuse University - BA, English and Philosophy
+Undergraduate Degree: Syracuse University - Bachelor in Arts, English and Philosophy

 High School English